 [I] [We] have been approached by ………………….. name of prospective client to act as …………………insert role e.g. auditors / professional advisers / tax consultants, etc. ……………….insert period e.g. for the year ended / from the tax year, etc..

-[I] [We] would be grateful if would provide me/us with details of any circumstances or information which [I] [we] need to consider when deciding whether or not to formally accept this appointment.
+Please provide me/us with details of any circumstances or information which [I] [we] need to consider when deciding whether to formally accept this appointment.

 If there are no circumstances that [I] [we] need to be aware of please confirm this to [me] [us] and in addition, would you please supply the following information:

 - ……………………….. insert handover information required